Community language collections

 Community language eResources

 Access to all online library resources (also known as eResources) requires using your Merri-bek Libraries member details.
-You will need to log in using your library card number (e.g. A2000301xxxxxxxB).
-Your password is your date of birth in 8 numbers (e.g. DDMMYYYY).
+You will need to log in using your library card number (e.g. 2000301xxxxxxx).
+If you have not updated your password, it will be your date of birth in 8 numbers (e.g. DDMMYYYY).

 eBooks, eMagazines, and eAudiobooks